Previous Page of 4Next Page

 As his flesh healed, Evan brought her fingertips closer, in an effort to manipulate the growth more.
 The thought came to her: 'as it once was, let it be again'.
 Evan did not think those words would cause harm, so she thought them over and over again in her mind.
 Once more, she was shocked as under her watchful eye and patient hands, a strong square jaw formed, and met together to form a masculine chin with a dimple in it.
 Evan smiled when the smooth flesh sprouted ginger stubble to match the mohawk on Hawk's head.

 Evan let her hands fall to her sides and stared in amazement at what she had accomplished.
-She also felt fatigue wash over her abruptly as she had let her concentration wane.
+She also felt fatigue wash over her abruptly as she let her concentration wane.
 Sagging, she felt Emil's strong arms embrace her as Hawk and Jean reached to catch her as well.

 "Evan, are you okay?"
 Nathan asked, coming to her side as well.